-- our capital expenditures or future requirements for capital expenditures; - the interest expense, or the cash requirements necessary to service interest expense or principal payments, associated with indebtedness; - depreciation and amortization, which are non-cash charges, although the assets being depreciated and amortized will likely have to be replaced in the future, nor any cash requirements for such replacements; and - changes in or cash requirements for our working capital needs.
+- our capital expenditures or future requirements for capital expenditures; - the interest expense, or the cash requirements necessary to service interest expense or principal payments, associated with indebtedness; - depreciation and amortization, which are non-cash charges, although the assets being depreciated and amortized will likely have to be replaced in the future, nor any cash requirements for such replacements; and - · changes in or cash requirements for our working capital needs.

-Additionally, Adjusted EBITDA excludes (i) non-cash share-based compensation expense, which is and will remain a key element of our overall long-term incentive compensation package, and (ii) certain costs essential to our sales growth and strategy, including an allowance for marketing expenses for each new store added to our network and non-capitalizable freight costs associated with Freshpet Fridge replacements.
+Additionally, Adjusted EBITDA excludes (i) non-cash share-based compensation expense, which is and will remain a key element of our overall long-term incentive compensation package, (ii) certain costs essential to our sales growth and strategy, including an allowance for marketing expenses for each new store added to our network and non-capitalizable freight costs associated with Freshpet Fridge replacements, and (iii) plant start-up expense incurred to add manufacturing lines and additional Freshpet Kitchens.
 Adjusted EBITDA also excludes certain cash charges resulting from matters we consider not to be indicative of our ongoing operations.
 Other companies in our industry may calculate the non-GAAP financial measures differently than we do, limiting their usefulness as comparative measures.